haveno-dex/haveno-docs/docs/the-project/payment_methods/SEPA.md

 #### How do I set up a SEPA account?

-SEPA are supported by all EU based banks, some EU based payment providers as well as some non-EU European banks and payment providers.
+SEPA is supported by all EU-based banks, some EU-based payment providers, as well as some non-EU European banks and payment providers.

 #### How do I add a SEPA account as a payment method in Haveno?